GibsonAI/memori-typescript/docs/developer/index.md

 - **Agent-Friendly Memory** – `MemoriAI` captures conversations, scores importance, and stores summaries automatically.
 - **Prisma + SQLite Core** – A fully typed persistence layer with migrations managed through Prisma.
 - **Provider Abstraction** – Shared MemoryAgent pipelines for OpenAI, Anthropic, and Ollama via a unified provider factory.
-- **Search Engine** – FTS5, recency, metadata, temporal, and relationship strategies with configurable fallbacks.
+- **Search Engine** – Multi-strategy search via `SearchManager`/`SearchService`, using FTS5 where available with LIKE-based fallbacks, plus temporal and metadata filtering as implemented in the core search modules.
 - **Structured Logging** – All components log with component metadata, ready for production observability.
 - **Type-Safe APIs** – Zod-backed schemas drive runtime validation, and all public types are exported for IDE support.